Predictive Inference Based on Markov Chain Monte Carlo Output: Simulation study

 \section{Simulation study}

-We now investigate the various approximation methods in a simulation study that is designed to emulate realistic MCMC behavior with dependent samples.
+We now investigate the various approximation methods in a simulation study that is designed to emulate MCMC behavior with dependent samples.
 Here, the posterior predictive distribution $F_0$ is known by construction, and so we can compare the different approximations to the true forecast distribution.
+For simplicity, our choice of $F_0$ is fixed and does not correspond to a particular Bayesian model.\footnote{In Section S4 of the Online Supplement, we consider another simulation design that is based on a concrete Bayesian model (analysis of the normal model, using normal and inverse Gamma priors), yielding a posterior predictive distribution $F_0$ that depends on the data but is otherwise similar to the one considered here.
+While the design in the Online Supplement is necessarily more complex, all results remain qualitatively the same.}

 In order to judge the quality of an approximation $\FAM$ of $F_0$ we consider the score divergence $\dS(\FAM, F_0)$.
 Note that $\dS(\FAM, F_0)$ is a random variable, since $\FAM$ depends on the particular MCMC sample $\thetam$ or $\Xm$.
 In our results below, we therefore consider the distribution of $\dS(\FAM, F_0)$ across repeated simulation runs.
 For a generic approximation method producing an estimate $\FAM$, we proceed as follows: